What happened at the State of the Union?

 Video

+President Trump praised his own record, and there was a unexpected moment of unity with Democrats.

-President Trump has delivered the annual address, a week later than originally planned after the partial government shutdown.
+The annual address was given a week later than originally planned after the partial government shutdown.

 -